stefanholek/kmd/README.txt

 6. It is now possible to configure the *shell_escape_chars*.
    The default is '!'.

-7. If a *history_file* is configured, kmd.Kmd loads and saves the history in *preloop* and *postloop*; the history size is controlled by *history_max_entries*.
+7. If a *history_file* is set, kmd.Kmd loads and saves the history in *preloop* and *postloop*.
+The history size is controlled by setting *history_max_entries*.

 8. The new *run* method encapsulates the full execution cycle of a Kmd.